 Can you contribute more to your retirement plans this year?
-In 2022, the contribution limit for a Roth or traditional individual retirement account (IRA) is expected to remain at $6,000 ($7,000 for those making “catch-up” contributions).
-Your modified adjusted gross income (MAGI) may affect how much you can put into a Roth IRA.
-With a traditional IRA, you can contribute if you (or your spouse if filing jointly) have taxable compensation, but income limits are one factor in determining whether the contribution is tax-deductible.1
+In 2020, the contribution limit for a Roth or traditional individual retirement account (IRA) remains at $6,000 ($7,000, for those making “catch-up” contributions).
+Your modified adjusted gross income (MAGI) may affect how much you can put into a Roth IRA: singles and heads of household with MAGI above $139,000 and joint filers with MAGI above $206,000 cannot make 2020 Roth contributions.1

 Make a charitable gift.
-You can claim the deduction on your tax return, provided you follow the Internal Review Service guidelines and itemize your deductions with Schedule A. The paper trail can be important here.
-If you give cash, you should consider documenting it.
-Some contributions can be demonstrated by a bank record, payroll deduction record, credit card statement, or written communication from the charity with the date and amount.
-Incidentally, the IRS does not equate a pledge with a donation.
-If you pledge $2,000 to a charity this year but only end up gifting $500, you can only deduct $500.2
+You can claim the deduction on your tax return, provided you itemize your deductions with Schedule A. The paper trail is important here.
+If you give cash, you need to document it.
+Even small contributions need to be demonstrated by a bank record, payroll deduction record, credit card statement, or written communication from the charity with the date and amount.
+Incidentally, the Internal Revenue Service (I.R.S.) does not equate a pledge with a donation.
+If you pledge $2,000 to a charity this year, but only end up gifting $500, you can only deduct $500.3

 See if you can take a home office deduction for your small business.
 If you are a small-business owner, you may want to investigate this.
-You may be able to write off expenses linked to the portion of your home used to conduct your business.
+You may be able to legitimately write off expenses linked to the portion of your home used to exclusively conduct your business.
 Using your home office as a business expense involves a complex set of tax rules and regulations.
-Before moving forward, consider working with a professional who is familiar with the tax rules as they relate to home-based businesses.3
+Before moving forward, consider working with a professional who is familiar with home-based businesses.4